 We gladly give to the Unitarian Universalist Association.
 It's the organization that shares our values and principles with the larger world, provides leadership on justice issues, materials for religious education, and support for vital, healthy congregations.

-4% of our budget supports facilities.
+4% of our budget supports the larger UU movement.

 Continuous spiritual growth and learning are central to Unitarian Universalists.